3 Self Directed IRA Custodian Horror Stories

 With a self-directed investment, your custodian is the last stop before the buck stops— so their standards need to be high, and you need to know you can trust them to do their job right.
 There are a lot of things to consider, from transaction costs and annual fees, to service times and allowable investments.
 You have a lot to think about.

 But be sure to consider this essential element: Is your self-directed provider trustworthy?
 Are they knowledgeable and diligent?
 Do they know the IRS regulations, and do they process transactions accurately and efficiently?
 Are they a custodian or an administrator?
+Do they provide the tools you need to accurately record keep?
 You need to be totally confident that your custodian is going to fulfill their half of the bargain, every single time, because even a minor mix-up can severely impact your retirement account.

-Do you have any questions about IRA custodians, or self-directed IRAs in general?
+Do you have any questions about IRA custodians, or self-directed retirement plans in general?
 Our team would love to give you a hand.
 Schedule a free strategy consult with one of our experienced team members.
 We’d be happy to help.
+Happy Halloween!

 *“Generally, a prohibited transaction in an IRA is any improper use of an IRA account or annuity by the IRA owner, his or her beneficiary or any disqualified person.
 Disqualified persons include the IRA owner’s fiduciary and members of his or her family...” (see https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-prohibited-transactions for more information).